marcusbynoe/reading-notes/301/Class3.md

 3. **How can you pass a method from a parent component into a child component?:** By passing the method as a prop into the child component.

 4. **How does the child component invoke a method that was passed to it from a parent component?:**

+## Things I want to know more about

+- N/A